loyjoy-gmbh/integration-whatsapp/README.md

 - Restart machine and wait until WhatsApp automatically has added users and databases to PostgreSQL server.

-## Step 3: Configure WhatsApp on your compute engine
+## Step 3: Configure WhatsApp on your Compute Engine

 - Open the external ip in Web browser.
 A WhatsApp signin form should show up.
 - The default admin username as defined by WhatsApp is `admin` with password `secret`.
 Set a secure password (64 chars!) and document it accordingly (ask the team, where to document, there is a place already).